evilmartians/liquor/doc/language-spec.md

 6 Builtins
 ----------

-Implementations should implement every builtin tag and function mentioned in this section.
+Implementations must implement every builtin tag and function mentioned in this section.
+Implementations may implement any additional tags, but must not alter behavior of the described ones.

 ### 6.1 Tags {#builtin-tags}